ed-kung/CSUN-Econ-433/docs/vignettes/checking-data.md

 ---

-## Showing summary statistics for a variable
+## Summarizing a numerical variable

-Summary statistics refer to statistical measurements about a variable, such as its mean, median, percentiles, or variance.

-To get summary statistics for a variable `var` in dataframe `df`, use this command:
+To summarize variable `var` in dataframe `df`, use this command:

 ```r
 summary(df$var)